nodejs/node/doc/api/n-api.md

 achieved because 8 was a strict superset of all previous versions.

-As of version 9, while Node-API versions continue to be versioned independently an add-on that ran with Node-API version 9 may need updates to run with Node-API version 10.
+As of version 9, while Node-API versions continue to be versioned independently an add-on that ran with Node-API version 9 may need code updates to run with Node-API version 10.
 ABI stability is maintained, however, because Node.js versions that support Node-API versions higher than 8 will support all versions between 8 and the highest version they support and will default